Online Collaborative Space Build Guide for Slack

 VT Slack is integrated with VT Zoom for online meetings.
 To launch an online Zoom meeting, perform the following steps within Slack.

-1. Open a channel using the directory on the left and click the Channel Name that appears in the top left under the search bar to get that channels details.
+1. Click on a channel using the directory on the left and click the #Channel Name that appears in the top under the search bar to get that channel's details.

 Note: If you are using the browser interface, make sure you allow the Slack pop-up in your browser.